kalekdev/uni/semester-1/nus-1/notes.typ

   &= mu I
 $
 - This applies to any closed curve, not just a circle
-- The surface in question is the one binded by the closed curve
+- The surface in question is one bounded by the closed curve, its exact shape does not matter and will always give the same total current value
 - The direction of the curve integral is determined by the above mentioned right hand rule.

 TODO: Maxwell-Ampere law, what problems does it solve?